A probabilistic proof of some integral formulas involving incomplete gamma functions: Normal variance mixture distributions

 is said to have a normal variance mixture distribution \cite{bks82}.
 Normal variance mixture distributions are widely used in financial modelling, and several important distributions can be represented as normal variance mixtures, such as Student's $t$-distribution (mixing with an inverse gamma random variable) and the variance-gamma distribution (mixing with a gamma random variable); see \cite[Section 5]{fs06}.

 We now note some basic properties of normal variance mixture distributions that will be required in the sequel.
 Conditional on $W$, the random variable $X$ follows the $N(0,W)$ distribution.
-Provided $\mathbb{P}(W=0)=0$, it thus readily follows by a simple conditioning argument that the PDF of $X$ is given by
+Provided $\mathbb{P}(W=0)=0$ (that is the random variable $W$ takes the value 0 with zero probability), it thus readily follows by a simple conditioning argument that the PDF of $X$ is given by

+In the case that $W$ is a continuous random variable (for which the condition $\mathbb{P}(W=0)$ is automatically satisfied), the expectation in equation (\ref{pdf00}) can be expressed in terms of an integral as follows:

 Also, by a simple conditioning argument and using the standard fact that the characteristic function of $Y\sim N(0,w)$, $w>0$, is given by $\varphi_Y(x)=\mathbb{E}[\mathrm{e}^{\mathrm{i}tY}]=\mathrm{e}^{-t^2w/2}$, $t\in\mathbb{R}$, it follows that the characteristic function of $X$ is given by